Have a question you want answered? Email it to us at firstname.lastname@example.org.

 No matter what kind of guide you want to be—a trout guide in Montana, a bass guide in Texas, or a salmon guide in Alaska—if you can prove that you possess these attributes, you should have little trouble landing a job.

-Here’s a short list of guiding schools:
+Here’s a short list of guiding schools and guiding opportunities:

 Sweetwater Travel Guide School—Livingston, Montana